mithunpaul08/cs4583_fall2020_hw1_java/README.md

 So if your code passed `mvn test` in your machine, it’s highly likely that it will pass in github.
 Nevertheless you should make sure that you see a green tick mark or a message saying “All Checks Have Passed”.

-Else close the pull request, fix the errors, and raise another pull request.
+If your test cases are failing, click on the link which says `details` and find out what is causing the issue or which test case is not passing.
+Once you have identified that, close the pull request, fix the errors, and raise another pull request.
 **Do not merge the pull request.**

-Your instructor will grade the code of this pull request.
+Your instructor will grade the code off this pull request.
 Pull requests submitted after the deadline won’t be considered.

 # Grading